OMOTE-Community/.github/profile/README.md

 For a comparison of the firmwares, please see [this page](https://github.com/OMOTE-Community/.github/blob/main/profile/firmware-comparison.md)

-A UI configurator for the future is planned.
+A UI configurator is planned for the future.